-This section includes instructions for connecting to the dummy cell corresponding to system testing in Section 4.7.
+This section includes instructions for connecting to the dummy cell corresponding to system testing in Section 4.6.

-Connect the cell cable to the connector on the front panel of the WaveDriver 200.
+Connect the cell cable to the connector on the front panel of the WaveDriver 100.
 Remove all of the alligator clips from the cell cable and insert each banana plug into the proper banana jack on the EIS Calibration & Dummy Cell as shown (see Figure 10-4).
 Match the color of each lead to the banana jack with the corresponding color on Row "EIS" of the dummy cell.

 Figure 10-4.
-WaveDriver 200 Connections for a Simple EIS Test
+WaveDriver 100 Connections for a Simple EIS Test

-11. Appendix II.
-Legacy Grounding Information (before APR 2021)
+11. Appendix II: Legacy Grounding Information (before APR 2021)

-A WaveDriver 200 purchased before April 2021 had a slightly different back panel grounding configuration.
-The DC Common was a black binding post and the instrument chassis terminal was a metal binding post.
-A metal shorting bar was also pre-installed when shipped from the factory that shorted the DC Common and instrument chassis (see Figure 11-1).
+A WaveDriver 100 purchased before April 2021 had a slightly different back panel grounding configuration.
+Both the DC Common and instrument chassis terminals were the same as with current instruments, but there was no white shorting bar pre-installed when shipped from the factory.
+This resulted in the default grounding configuration being "fully floating" (see Figure 11-1).

-A summary of the four different common grounding configurations on WaveDriver 200s purchased prior to April 2021 is shown below (see Figure 11-1).
+A summary of the four different common grounding configurations on WaveDriver 100s purchased prior to April 2021 is shown below (see Figure 11-1).
 These images correspond to the grounding strategies discussion in Section 6.6.